nicholas-ko-zy/nicholas-ko-zy/README.md

 ### Hi there 👋

-I am a data sscience major at Yale-NUS College, a liberal arts college set up by Yale University and the National University of Singapore.
-I am currently in my third year and open to work at a full-time internship position from May 2023 to July 2023 (3 months).

-I have used R and Python in most of my projects.
-I recently explored visualisations of geospatial information using QGIS.
+I am currently in my third year at Yale-NUS College.
+I have two years of experience using R and Python and recently picked up QGIS.

 _I thought I would be a philosophy major, after that, an urban studies major but finally settled on data science._

+Projects:
+- :bus: Mapped real world bus travel data obtained from LTA.
+- :palm_tree: Analysed mangrove species diversity on Pulau Ubin.
+- :mask: Compared government restrictions during Covid using time-series clustering.
+- :syringe: Stroke prediction model.

 - 🔭 I’m currently working on learning SQL and linux.
 - 🌱 I’m currently learning about liberal education.
-- 🤔 I’m looking for help with ...
 - 📫 How to reach me: nicholasko@u.yale-nus.edu.sg
-- ⚡ Fun fact: I like motorcycles!
+- ⚡ Fun fact: I like to ride my motorcycle.